VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ## Chapter 4
-# Extending and Enhancing the Orders and Registrations Bounded Contexts
+# Extending and Enhancing the Orders and Registrations Bounded Context

 *Exploring further in the Orders and Registrations bounded context*